PopFlaviuCiprian/BDD-Tests/README.md

+# BDD Scenario and Scenario Outline Tests using Behave with Gherkin
 - In this project we test the Login functionality on the https://demo.nopcommerce.com/login web page, using negative and positive tests
 - We use different Scenarios and a Scenario Outline and we use Gherkin syntax
 - After all tests are done we generate a html report